NEET 2020: Application Form (Released), Exam Date, Eligibility, Syllabus

-NEET 2019 will be conducted Once in a Year in Offline mode.
-National Testing Agency (NTA) conducts NEET exam.
+NEET 2020 application process has been started from 2nd December 2019.
+It will be conducted Once in a Year in Offline mode.
+National Testing Agency (NTA) conducts the NEET exam.

-National Eligibility cum Entrance Test (NEET) 2020 is a national level medical entrance exam.
+NTA will organize the examination on 3rd May 2020.
+National Eligibility cum Entrance Test (NEET) is a national level medical entrance exam.
 It is organized to provide admissions in MBBS, BDS & Ayush Courses.

 Twice in a Year?
-No (only once in May)
+No (only once on 3rd May)

 What is Passing Mark for NEET 2020?
 120 to 180 out of 720 (approx for Gen)